BradenM/micropy-cli/README.md

   CLI Application for creating/managing Micropython Projects.

 Options:
+  --version  Show the version and exit.
   --help     Show this message and exit.

 Commands:
-  init   Create new Micropython Project stubs  Manage Stubs
+  init   Create new Micropython Project stubs  Manage Micropy Stubs
 ```

 ### Creating a Project